 Salesforce is a critical application that companies rely on to keep their business moving forward.
 Therefore, it’s important for IT teams to be aware of and watch for the performance issues that could arise or already be occurring and to know how to respond and correct the issues before they impact company operations and ultimately affect the business.
 Many of the issues highlighted here are not specific to Salesforce.
 They are just the successful SaaS service example observed within our customer base, and the ecosystem of plugins is substantially larger with Salesforce than other SaaS providers.

 Here are what we consider to be the top five performance problems for enterprise SaaS services like Salesforce:

 1. Location-specific issues.
-Salesforce runs out of 152 instances globally (to date), with 54 of them in North America.
+Salesforce runs out of 174 instances globally (updated July 2018), with 56 of them in North America.
 The location of your office in relation to the location of your instance of Salesforce and all your Salesforce plugins is a factor in understanding the performance of your Salesforce application.
 It’s actually central to many of the performance issues Salesforce users see.
 Diminishing the physical distance and the number of network hops to get to Salesforce can have a huge impact on performance.
 This may not seem like a big deal; no one is going to notice a 20 or 30 milliseconds delay.
 When those 20 or 30 milliseconds are tacked on to each of the 75 objects on a Salesforce web page, and users are spending several hours in this mission-critical SaaS app, they really add up.